turbowizard/Muchachow/README.md

 * Right click on the icon 5 lines above and click on Muchachow's options.
 * This Element can be captured as image or a link, click on "IMAGE -> Muchachow".
 * Click on the Muchachow extension to see what have you captured.
-* Go haed and add the link on the first line of this part, previous step to see change.
+* Go ahead and add the link on the first line of this part, previous step to see change.
 * You can now click the Exp button to expand group in new tab.
 * You can find an example to import in the example groups folder, just copy json to import input.
 * Done!
 Read next part for notes.